sleepiesther/Dooms-Eye/LTS.md

 - Page Author: Esther

 ## Intro and explanation
 LTS (short for Limited Tech Selection) is a category that bans specific tech and skips, in order to bring parity between systems and frame rates, as well as make the game more fun to run.
-Currently only Any% LTS exists, so this page will mainly focus on that, but All Stages LTS may come in the future.

 ## Ban List